ResetXPDR/MSFS_AutoFPS/README.md

     - Avoid rapidly changing views or panning your external view too quickly, especially initially as un-cached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Min + reduction.
     - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - If VRAM+ is active and VRAM limiting is in effect, TLOD Min + seeking will be cancelled, and potentially completely reset if severe enough.
-  - Line of Sight Correction ⌒:
-    - Adjusts TLOD between Alt TLOD Base and Top such that the viewing distance grows quickly at lower altitudes but more slowly at higher altitudes.
-    - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.
-    - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.
   - TLOD Base - - Excludes TLOD Base + occurring below Alt TLOD Top in FPS Cap mode only.
   - TLOD Max - Sets the maximum TLOD the automation algorithm will use.
 (TLOD Min+10 - 1000 allowable)
   - TLOD Max + - additional TLOD Max in high elevation areas.